evolvedbinary/hsg-project-wiki/Ebooks.md

-# Ebooks
+# eBooks

 We publish EPUB and Mobi versions of each FRUS volume.
-This page explains how we generate and review ebooks before publication.
+This page explains how we generate and review eBooks before publication.

 ## Prerequisites